mlehotay/ier/IER/IER-FAQ.md

 That is what choosing is.

-Free will is not exemption from physics — it is **ownership of causation within an experiential system**.
+Free will is not magic.
+It is **ownership of causation within an experiential system**.

 ---

 ## **11. What makes something a “person”?**

-Under IER, a person is not defined by species, intelligence, or language.
+Under IER, personhood is not defined by:

+* species
+* intelligence
+* language
+* rationality

 A person is a system that: